 The only thing you really have to remember here is to not mix after adding each ingredient.
 Add everything and then gently mix it all together just until combined, otherwise your ground beef will become mush.

-And for everyone over fits over adding 1/4 of a cup of dry bread crumbs and the egg yolks, it really is still a hamburger.
-The tiny amount of bread crumbs is to act as a binder so your hamburger doesn’t fall apart on the BBQ.
+And for everyone over fits over adding 1/4 of a cup of dry bread crumbs and the egg yolks this does not make it meatloaf.
+It does not.
+It really is still a hamburger.
+The tiny amounts of these two things act as a binder so your hamburger doesn’t fall apart on the BBQ.

 Tune in next week for the next big debate: What’s better for you?
 Frozen or homemade ice cubes.